-2.1 (1) That the Sustainability Cabinet Committee notes the work being carried out by the Council and its partners to generate and assess proposals under the Sustainable Communities Act.
+- 2.1 (1) That the Overview and Scrutiny Commission notes the work being carried out by the Council and its partners under the Sustainable Communities Act. - (2) That the Overview and Scrutiny Commission considers the potential to generate a bank of ideas, as result of its work, which could be submitted under future rounds of the Act.